AMiREAL002/Face-Recognition_Engage-2022/README.md

 ![image](https://user-images.githubusercontent.com/84368610/170854065-0532c050-8705-4cdb-8c40-54ba17e1b0a1.png)

 **❓ How to use the app?**
-* Download the files from GitHub
+* Download the files from GitHub.
-* Install all the modules given in requirements.txt file
+* Install all the modules given in requirements.txt file.
-* Run the main.py in vscode
+* Run the main.py in vscode.
-* The application will open
+* The application will open.
-* To register first enter your id and name
+* To register first enter your id and name.
-* Click on take images it will record 100 instances
+* Click on take images it will record 100 instances.
-* Simply click on save profile and enter the password
+* Simply click on save profile and enter the password and again click on save profile and renter password.
-* After registration click on take attendence then the camera terminal will open
+* After registration click on take attendence then the camera terminal will open.
 * When it recognizes you press lower case 'q' from keyboard to terminate the window and record attendence.